© Alexandru Cosarca

 We come from different cultural and professional backgrounds and are convinced that it is essential to confront our own practice with the previously unknown - be it working methods, languages, the view of the world or thematic interests.
 Moreover we figure it important to use the 'symbolic capital of art' for counter political struggles.

 The structure of our collective practice is based on the reflexion on a specific topic and context for each work.
 These can take on different forms ranging from theatrical performances, urban interventions, (sound-)installations and films, to publications, discussion and concert series, exhibitions and festivals etc.

-(Working Languages: English, German, Spanish)
+(Working Languages: English, German, Spanish, French)